 - 1/2 teaspoon dried oregano

-- 1/4 to 1/2 teaspoon cayenne pepper to taste
+- 1/4 to 1/2 teaspoon cayenne pepper, to taste

 - 2 whole allspice berries

-- For the evening ingredients: 1 cup 180 g diced tomatoes
+- 1 cup, 180 g diced tomatoes

 - 1/8 cup 25 g quinoa